biancofla/dao-proposal-group-6/README.md

 Blockchains are naturally suited to implement decentralized voting systems.
 However, given the public nature of the blockchain, it is not easy to ensure the anonymity of voting and voters.
 We want to address these problems by implementing the Open Vote Network protocol.

+## Smart Contract Specifications

+The developed protocol consists of three phases:
+- the first phase of opt-in and registration of participants in which public keys are saved, and their knowledge of the private key is verified through a ZKP;
+- the second phase of voting in which each participant submits an encrypted vote along with proof of vote validity verified later by contract;
+- a final phase of vote counting that makes the resulting public without revealing the votes of individual participants.

 ## State of The Art

 The research carried out by McCorry et al. [1] discusses secure methods to conduct e-voting in various settings.